-Among recent arrivals are Horace Crey, of London, England, and Mr. and Mrs. Bertram Chesterman, who have returned from trip South.
-Other new arrivals are John R. Brodhead and

-Mrs. Martha Nicholson, of New York.
-Further arrivals are Mr. and Mrs. F. C. Shannon and daughter, of Chicago, and W. P. Hunt, of New York.
-After a prolonged stay in New York, Miss Hilda Jackson
+Among recent arrivals are Horace Crey, of London, England, Among recent arrivals are frorace Crey, of London, England, and Mr. and Mrs. Bertram Chesterman, who have returned from a trip South.
+Other new arrivals are John R. Brodhead and Mrs. Martha Nicholson, of New York.
+Further arrivals are Mr. and Mrs. F. C. Shannon and daughter, of Chicago, and W. P. Hunt, of New York, After a prolonged stav in New York, Miss Hilda Jackson has returned for an indefinite stay.